Covicake/theam_test/README.md

 DOING:

 * Users can manage customers
-    * Customers can have an image, when queried they provide the image url.
+    * Customers store information of the user who created them and the last user who updated them.

 DONE: